schr0841/project-1-group-7/README.md

 Ex-Nuptial Births in Japan: 1947 - 2022
 Note: Between the years 1947 and 2000, the data set reports ex-nuptial births every five years.
 From 2000 to 2022, it reports ex-nuptial births every year.

+## Next Steps
+Compare by regions within Japan.

+Gather pre-1947 data on ex-nuptial births per year.

+Discover a statistical testing technique capable of determining whether changes seen in population subsets are meaningful or attributable to random chance.

 ## References
 Drixler, Fabian F. “Hidden in Plain Sight: Stillbirths and Infanticides in Imperial Japan.”
 The Journal of Economic History, vol. 76, no. 3, 2016, pp. 651–96.
 JSTOR, http://www.jstor.org/stable/43917379.
 Accessed 10 Feb.
 2024.